CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     @RegisteredService(PrioritizationStrategy.class)
     public class Prioritization ...
     ```
-    The @RegisteredService annotation gives your Dynamic Java code an extensibility hook into MDW.
+    The @RegisteredService annotation gives your dynamic Java code an extensibility hook into MDW.
 To see the available implementations
     you can plug in, have a look at the [All Known Subinterfaces](../../javadoc/com/centurylink/mdw/common/service/RegisteredService.html)
     section of the javadoc.